-If “World Music” is music that pays tribute to the spirit of a collection of human beings through distinct rhythms, traditional instruments and harmonic colors, French-Algerian guitarist, singer and composer Pierre Bensusan can be recognized as one of the most eloquent and world musicians today.
+If “World Music” is music that pays tribute to the spirit of a collection of human beings through distinct rhythms, traditional instruments and harmonic colors, French-Algerian guitarist, singer and composer Pierre Bensusan can be recognized as one of the most eloquent musicians on the world stage today.
 Called The “Mozart of Guitar”, Pierre Bensusan has won an Independent Music Award in the Live Performance Album category for his latest triple live album “Encore” (which has been hailed throughout Europe and received numerous awards).

 Born in French-Algeria, his family moved to France when he was young.
 Influenced in those early days by the folk revival blooming in Britain, France and North America, Bensusan began first to explore his own diverse musical heritage and then moved to the horizons beyond.

 Described by the L.A.
 Times as “one of the most unique and brilliant acoustic guitar veterans in the world music scene today”, Pierre Bensusan was voted “Best World Music Guitar Player in 2008” by Guitar Player Magazine Readers Choice.
 His name became synonymous with contemporary acoustic guitar genius, long before the terms New Age, New Acoustic Music or World Music were invented.
 He has the ability to make a single guitar sound like an entire band as he brings the audience on a mesmerizing musical journey.
 And yet, Bensusan is more than what any musician or music lover expects from a guitarist.
 He is a composer as well as a bilingual and a brave improvisational vocalist, melding whistles and resonant low notes with something like his own scat technique.

 Tickets $28.00 ($27 for Seniors/Students; $25.00 for Amazing Members; $14 Under 12)